bloomreach/zinc/README.md

 - You can access the underlying content directly.
 For example, you may look up the location of a particular file, then point another piece of software, such as Hadoop, to the underlying compressed blobs in S3.
-(LZOP compression is used for compatibility with Hadoop.)
+(LZO compression is used for compatibility with Hadoop.)

 - Data is broken into "scopes" to better scale to big data problems.
 With any